ourcaldo/indexnowjs-maindev/project.md

 CAUTIONS: WRITE THE RECENT CHANGES/CHANGELOGS IN "RECENT CHANGES PART" OF THIS DOCUMENTATION, NOT IN TOP OF THIS DOCUMENT!
 ALSO DO NOT FUCKING CHANGES, RESET, DELETE ALL INFORMATION UNDER THIS FUCKING FILE

-# IndexNow Pro - Professional Web Application
+# IndexNow Studio - Professional Web Application

 ## Project Overview

-IndexNow Pro is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
+IndexNow Studio is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
 Built as a comprehensive solution for SEO professionals, digital marketers, and website owners who need efficient large-scale indexing operations with advanced monitoring and reporting.

 ### Core Purpose
 The application provides instant indexing capabilities similar to RankMath's Instant Indexing plugin, but as a standalone web platform that handles multiple service accounts, scheduled jobs, and enterprise-scale indexing operations.